 Since the 1980s, states have been enacting laws related to the abuse, neglect and financial exploitation of their elderly residents.
 The vast majority of elder abuse legislation in America is state legislation (find more information about federal laws related to elder abuse).
 State laws related to elder abuse may be found in a number of state legal codes, including, but not limited to states’ criminal, welfare & institutions, probate, and business and profession codes.

-The American Bar Association’s Commission on Law and Aging provides reports, training, and law charts and updates in their Elder Abuse section.
+The American Bar Association’s Commission on Law and Aging provides reports, training, law charts and updates in their Elder Abuse and Guardianship and Supported Decision-Making section.
 Click the link for a full list of topics related to elder abuse.

 Elder Abuse Guide for Law Enforcement (EAGLE) is a national web module designed to support officers in identifying, intervening, and resolving cases of elder abuse.
 Visiting EAGLE site to know more about the state laws.